philsnow/shots-filed/README.md

 ## Okay how does this thing work then?

-1. launchd has a `QueueDirectories` directive that lets you run something when files arrive in a directory, and Hammerspoon can do more or less anything you want with UI.  [`io.philsnow.shots-filed.eueue`](io.philsnow.shots-filed.queue) is a launchd service that runs a bash script when a queue directory has anything in it.
+1. launchd has a `QueueDirectories` directive that lets you run something when files arrive in a directory.  [`io.philsnow.shots-filed.queue.plist`](io.philsnow.shots-filed.queue.plist) is a launchd service that runs a bash script when a queue directory has anything in it.

 1. I set up Shottr to put screen captures into a queue directory, but you can use anything that drops files into that directory.
 Keep in mind that they'll be moved away since it's a QueueDirectory.

-1. That bash script, [`shots-filed.sh`](shots-filed.sh), uploads anything in the queue directory to s3 and then moves them to an 'done' directory.
+1. That bash script, [`shots-filed.sh`](shots-filed.sh), uploads anything in the queue directory to an s3 bucket that's set up for web hosting and then moves them to a 'done' directory.

-1. I have that s3 bucket set up for web hosting (maybe it's through CloudFront?
-I honestly don't remember.).

 1. [`shots-filed.lua`](shots-filed.lua) has a `hs.pathwatcher` that watches the 'done' directory and when any files are created, it updates its menubar item to show the last 10 uploads and then puts a link to the latest one in the pasteboard.